saloniamatteo/salonia.it/README.md

 The language preference has effect site-wide, and every internal link follows it.

+### Minification
+Every page is minified.
+Laravel does not do this by default, and there does not seem to be a "standard" way to do it, other than downloading some shady package.

+I've implemented my own simple HTML minifier, making use of PHP's output buffering.

+Additionally, CSS & JS files are minified by PurgeCSS and Vite, respectively.

 ## Dependencies
 To deploy this website, you need the following:
 - `php`